jgmbrand/KK-multicopter-V5.5-with-Arduino-IDE/README.md

 # KK-multicopter-V5.5-with-Arduino-IDE

-Found an OLD (crashed) KK Multicopter board and decided to have some fun with the onboard gyro's.
+Found an OLD (crashed) KK Multicopter board and decided to have some fun with the onboard gyros and potentiometers.
+The board has an ATmega168PA that uses the internal 8MHz osc.

 **KK Multicopter Blackboard V5.5**
 ![](https://github.com/jgmbrand/KK-multicopter-V5.5-with-Arduino-IDE/blob/master/Hardware/KK-Mulicopter1.jpg?raw=true)